What is core stability and how to reduce the risk of injury resulting from bad posture by improving it.

 An example to try;

-Sit in a chair and apply light pressure with your fingers into the side of your abdominal wall.
-From here simply lift one leg.
+Sit in a chair and apply light pressure with your fingers to the side of your abdominal wall.
+From here, simply lift one leg.
 You will feel a sudden engagement of the muscles.

 Woohoo!
 Found them!
 Now to strengthen them!

-Over the next series of Blogs I will show you easy to follow steps, not only on how to activate and work you’re core, but also on how to progress and feel the real benefit of having a strong, functional, flexible and powerful ‘Core’.
+Over the next series of blogs, I will show you easy-to-follow steps, not only on how to activate and work your core, but also on how to progress and feel the real benefit of having a strong, functional, flexible and powerful ‘Core’.

 Homework…